Keeping Plastics from the Landfill

 Every year, Americans discard 29 million tons of plastic waste.1

-By working across the value chain, municipalities and businesses can help residents keep plastic out of the landfill and turn it into a valuable resource.
+By working across the value chain, municipalities and businesses can help residents keep plastic out of landfills and turn them into valuable resources.

 A revolutionary program to convert previously non-recycled plastics into energy is underway in Omaha.